strboul/git-substatus/README.md

 alias git-substatus="_git_substatus"
 ```

-Benchmark: I measured that the container solution is about 70% slower than the
+Benchmark: it's measured that the container solution is ~70% slower than the
-native operation, most likely due to the overhead; however, the container is
+native operation due to the overhead; however, the container solution is still
-still useful when portability matters.
+useful for portability matters.

 ## Development